This article has been updated in June 2020.

-Concerns about costs, lengths of stay, and patient safety would be good enough reasons to establish protocols to reduce the incidence of CAUTIs, but now there’s a financial concern as well – as of October 1, 2008, Medicare has deemed these events to be “preventable” and will no longer pay for the cost of care associated with them.
+CAUTIs are costly and can lead to patients staying longer in the hospital, but there is an associated Medicare cost as well.
+As of October 1, 2008, Medicare has deemed these events to be “preventable” and will no longer pay for the cost of care associated with them.
 Instead, the tab will be picked up by the hospital itself, since the rules don’t allow the costs to be passed on to the patient.
 (Since then, several large insurers have followed suit with their own announcements that they will no longer reimburse for CAUTIs.)

 Nurses are responsible for managing indwelling urinary catheters, and can effectively employ core strategies recommended by the CDC to help prevent CAUTIs.
-The goal is to minimize use in all patients, and to avoid use for the convenience of nursing staff (i.e. management of incontinence).
-If you believe a catheter is not indicated for a particular patient, talk to a nursing supervisor.
+In addition, nurses should minimize use in patients when possible, and avoid use for the convenience of nursing staff (i.e. management of incontinence).

 Some hospitals have implemented protocols for nurse-directed removal of unnecessary catheters – these allow for nursing assessment and intervention without a physician’s order.
-Some hospitals are instead using prewritten stop orders to ensure that post-op catheters are removed within a specified time period, or are implementing a system of alerts or reminders to remove catheters that are no longer necessary.
-A PowerPoint presentation from the University of Colorado explains protocols for Nurse-Driven Urinary Catheter Removal (PPT).
+Some hospitals are instead using prewritten stop orders to ensure that post-op catheters are removed within a specified time period to reduce the risk of a CAUTI.
+They are also implementing a system of alerts or reminders to remove catheters that are no longer necessary.

 CAUTI Prevention Strategies for Nurses